Alfresco/docs-alfresco/process-services/latest/using/getting-started.md

 5. Select **Create new model**.

-    >**Note:** If this is the first time you’ve used Alfresco Process Services then some help tips may be displayed.
+    >**Note:** If this is the first time you’ve used Process Services then some help tips may be displayed.
 You can click **Next** to watch them or press Esc. to close them.

 6. The start event is displayed on the canvas as a circle.
 Double-click on it and type a name, for example “Submit expense”, then click on the canvas.